jundalisay/superb/content/en/social/economics/alternatives-to-money.md

 3. Letting the points be served through the internet allows real-time responsiveness

 In Economics, you can buy bread or get a haircut only if you have money.
-But in Pantrynomics, you can do both by using money OR points.
+But in Superphysics, you can do both by using money OR points.

 This will allow the pantrynomy to keep on moving even during a financial crisis.
 During such an event, the pantrynomy can switch to points for its essential transactions*.
 Thus, we can say that points are for basics, while gold-backed currencies are for non-basics.